Join our next Postgraduate Open Event on 23 February to find out why you belong at Kent. You can choose to visit us in-person, or attend virtually.

 All first-year PhD students participate in a mandatory research training programme, including:

-In addition, students participate in School research seminars and postgraduate training events organised in the School and through the Graduate School.
+In addition, students participate in School research seminars and postgraduate training events organised in the School and through the Graduate and Researcher College.
 PhD programmes are aligned to the School’s Research Groups and students will become members of these Groups, participating in Group activities.

 PhD students with scholarships or part-time teaching within Kent Business School also take modules from the Postgraduate Certificate in Higher Education and receive a teaching qualification.